reiver/reiver-lexical-hypothesis/README.md

 > Jack is sometimes rude to others.

-And more likely to hear these about another person:
+And more likely to hear these about the same person:

 > Moe is helpful and unselfish with others.